 These are some of the most applied methods in which you can free your water from chlorine if you want to keep an aquarium or have odorless, clean water.
 Some of them are DIY methods that are convenient and cheap to use at home are listed below.
 They include:

 1- Use of a Filter

-Prepare the filtration site by using thin granules of sand or pieces of charcoal that is a sound absorbent.
+Prepare the filtration site by using thin granules of sand or pieces of charcoal that are a sound absorbent.
 Ensure that the parts of the charcoal are fine in texture so that it can be a good adsorbent surface.
 Pass the water through the surface, and chlorine ions will react with carbon in the charcoal.

 Get the filtrate as the chlorine-free water and the residue as the carbon-chlorine bond.
 Eradicate the materials used to prepare a new surface that will be used for the remaining water.
-The whole process must have a flowing water so that the surface will be efficient.
-A charcoal surface is preferred to the sand or other materials because it does not leave any odor or dirtiness in the filtered water.
+The whole process must have flowing water so that the surface will be efficient.
+A charcoal surface is preferred to sand or other materials because it does not leave any odor or dirtiness in the filtered water.